ReactiveDrop/developer.reactivedrop.com/packaging.md

 - `particles/particles_manifest.txt` - List of particle effect files.
 - `resource/swarmopedia.txt` - Swarmopedia entries.

-Augmented files in your addon should only contain content you added or changed.
-Do not include the entire contents of the file from the game, as that will cause higher memory usage and cause you to unintentionally revert changes from other addons.
+Augmented files in your add-on should only contain content you added or changed.
+Do not include the entire contents of the file from the game, as that will cause higher memory usage and cause you to unintentionally revert changes from other add-ons.

-**Any filename not listed here other than `addoninfo.txt` and `addonimage.jpg` will only be loaded from one addon.** Again, make sure your filenames are unique.
+**Any filename not listed here other than `addoninfo.txt` and `addonimage.jpg` will only be loaded from one add-on.** Again, make sure your filenames are unique.

-## Packaging an "Other" Addon
+## Packaging an "Other" Add-On

-"Other" addons are addons that do not include any missions, campaigns, or challenges.
+"Other" add-ons are add-ons that do not include any missions, campaigns, or challenges.
 They can be model, sound, or texture replacements, unofficial translations, configuration files, asset libraries, loading screens, and so on.

-Packaging an "Other" addon is simple - you just need `addoninfo.txt`, the files you want to add or replace, and optionally `addonimage.jpg`.
-Put them into a folder and drag the folder onto `vpk.exe`, then upload your addon from the Workshop management screen in the game.
+Packaging an "Other" add-on is simple - you just need `addoninfo.txt`, the files you want to add or replace, and optionally `addonimage.jpg`.
+Put them into a folder and drag the folder onto `vpk.exe`, then upload your add-on from the Workshop management screen in the game.

 As with anything on the Steam Community, [you need to have legal permission to share the files you're uploading](https://steamcommunity.com/workshop/workshoplegalagreement/).
 Valve has [given permission](https://partner.steamgames.com/doc/sdk/uploading/distributing_source_engine) to use assets from Valve games in content you share on Steam, so long as it is not misrepresented as being endorsed by Valve.

-It is recommended that you rename any file you copied over from another Valve IP if you modify it, as another addon may include an unmodified version of the same file and cause conflicts.
+It is recommended that you rename any file you copied over from another Valve IP if you modify it, as another add-on may include an unmodified version of the same file and cause conflicts.

 ## Challenges